wittmann-hk/OpenEats/README.md

 * `NODE_ENV=production npm start`
 * Load `http://localhost:8080` in a browse and see the results.

+If you just want to test or play around with the code, you can run the dev server.
+First, make sure the  django server is running.
+Then:
+* `cd frontend`
+* `npm install` (this will take a few minutes as its loading a ton of small static files)
+* `npm start`
+* Load `http://localhost:8080` in a browse and see the results.

 #TODO
 If you're looking for something to do, I'd love some help on the following: